 - damage caused by misuse or negligence by a driver after delivery of the vehicle.

 A statutory warranty also does not cover defects occurring in:

 - radios, cassette players, CD players, MP3 and MP4 players, and docks

 - DVD players and video display panels

 - telephone and in-car telephone kits

-- global positioning systems (GPS) and satellite navigation systems
+- global positioning systems (GPS), satellite navigation systems and other computerised navigation systems

 - power outlets, including cigarette lighter sockets

 - non-standard alarms